mdfleming3/mdfleming3.github.io/_posts/2020-07-14-build-free-content-marketing-automation-tool-google.md

 Set “Enable” to “Yes”

-Under “Select a template in Google Drive,” select Google Document and then select the Google Doc template you created.
+Under “Select a template in Google Drive,” select Google Document.
+In the pop-up window, select the template you recently created.

-The Markers field will show variables that have correctly synced.
-If any variables are missing, check your formatting to ensure variables match in both documents.
+The Markers field will show variables that are synced.
+If variables are missing, check your formatting to ensure variable formatting matches in both documents.

-From here, you will want to name the merged file.
-I encourage including a bracketed variable that will help distinguish the merged documents.
-This is essential if you are working with many documents.
+In naming the merged file, I encourage including a bracketed variable that will help distinguish the merged documents.
+This is essential if you are exporting many documents.

 Choose an Export format.
-I selected Microsoft Word, but there are several other options.
+I selected Microsoft Word.

-Once all options are selected, you can choose when you want to merge.
-I haven chosen Merge Documents Now, which will output three separate documents immediately.
+Once all options are selected, click the "Finish and Merge" tab.
+You can choose when you want to merge.
+I have chosen "Merge Documents Now."
+This creates three merged documents immediately.

 #### Step 5: Reviewing Output